Arizona Diamondbacks star thinks it would be 'hassle' if he threw no-hitter

 “It'd be more of a hassle than anything,” he said.

+The spotlight isn't something that Greinke's demands.
+His career was nearly derailed before it even got going when he was with the Kansas City Royals.
+He suffered from severe anxiety and depression which cost him some of the 2005 and 2006 seasons.

-Greinke is clearly all about business.
-He’s been one of the top pitchers in baseball for quite some time but he’s only racked up one National League Cy Young award in his career, has yet to win a World Series title and -- you guessed it -- hasn’t thrown a no-hitter or perfect game.
+Since then, he's bounced back and has become one of the top pitchers in baseball for quite some time.
+He’s racked up one American League Cy Young award in his career, has yet to win a World Series title and -- you guessed it -- hasn’t thrown a no-hitter or perfect game.

 BALTIMORE ORIOLES FAN GRABS FOUL BALL AWAY FROM TWO YOUNGSTERS: 'I KNOW IT'S TERRIBLE'